 Even with the advantages, there are still other more serious drawbacks.
+Compliance must be the biggest priority when faxing sensitive information to a recipient.
 Faxed pages can be lost, incorrectly distributed, improperly collated, or worse, attached to the wrong patient file.
 There can be a delay in the faxed communication reaching its intended recipient as healthcare facilities often limit access to the fax machine for patient privacy reasons.
 Fax machines can run out of paper, phone lines can be busy and toner can run dry.
 An error in just a single digit opens up the risk of allowing private patient information to be sent to a completely unintended recipient.

-To address these issues, some healthcare providers are turning to newer technologies, like software-based faxing or more comprehenesive EHR and practice management software like PracticeSuite that offers integrated internal eFax that tracks and insures documents are reconcilled and make it into the right patient file.
+To address these issues, some healthcare providers are turning to newer technologies, like software-based faxing or more comprehensive EHR and practice management software like PracticeSuite that offers integrated internal eFax that tracks and insures documents are reconciled and make it into the right patient file.

 In simplest terms, these newer EHR and PM technologies can enable physicians to transmit an image directly from a laptop, a scanner, email or mobile device, and the recipient can receive the transmittal via encrypted eFax directly into the EHR or Practice Management program.
 Some applications also allow the recipient to be alerted through text message, email or other means that a document has been sent.